Chapter 8: Starting Open Science methodologies and initiation within your own network

 The Open Science Communities in the Netherlands is a bottom-up, community-driven initiative aimed at building a social infrastructure for Open Science.
 It is present in various cities in the country and has recently expanded internationally (check out INOSC).
 Interesting point: community engagement is one of the pillars of the Dutch National Programme for Open Science, and OSCs are being [granted substantial] funding(https://www.openscience.nl/en/news/a-boost-for-open-science-communities-at-dutch-universities) for sustained maintenance!

-The OSWG experience with OSCs: one of our first steps was to connect with the OSC-Amsterdam (OSCA) to learn about local developments and create a support network in our adventure toward making the department more aligned with OS.
+The OSWG experience with OSCs: one of our first steps was to connect with the OSC-Amsterdam (OSCA) to learn about local developments and create a support network in our adventure toward aligning the department with OS.
 Through regular meetings and discussions, we were able to bounce back ideas and educate ourselves about the local and national picture of OS.
-Also, we organized and hosted ceremonies aimed at bringing incentives to the community (check out the OSCAward recap) and worked together on plans for the following years, individually and collectively.
-With no question, this partnership has been very important for us and has helped us grow immensely.
+Also, we organised and hosted ceremonies to bring incentives to the community (check out the OSCAward recap) and worked together on plans for the following years, individually and collectively.
+Without question, this partnership has been significant for us and has helped us grow immensely.

 Software Carpentry

-The OSWG experience with Software Carpentry: one of our collaborations was to organize and host a Software Carpentry event with the VU library, teaching Git and R. The material used for these lessons is very useful and straightforward, and as a team, it was great to learn how to teach them to a diverse audience.
+The OSWG experience with Software Carpentry: One of our collaborations was organising and hosting a Software Carpentry event with the VU library, teaching Git and R. The material used for these lessons is advantageous and straightforward, and as a team, it was great to learn how to introduce them to a diverse audience.

 OLS

-Open Life Science (OLS), through its innovative Open Seeds program, stands at the forefront of fostering openness and collaboration within the life sciences community.
+Open Life Science (OLS),through its innovative Open Seeds program, stands at the forefront of fostering openness and collaboration within the life sciences community.
 Open Seeds represents a dedicated effort to empower individuals and teams within the life sciences to embrace open research projects, enhancing transparency and reproducibility in their work.
-This program, facilitated by Open Life Science, provides participants with a structured and supportive environment for developing open projects, refining essential skills, and building a strong network of like-minded collaborators.
+This program, facilitated by Open Life Science, provides participants with a structured and supportive environment for developing open projects, refining essential skills, and building a solid network of like-minded collaborators.
 With a focus on inclusivity and community engagement, OLS-8 exemplifies the commitment to creating a culture where open science thrives.
 By leveraging the power of collective knowledge and collaboration, OLS-8 contributes significantly to advancing the principles of open research within the life sciences, shaping a more accessible and collaborative future for the scientific community.
-Mention their YT page.

-The OSWG experience with OLS: I had a highly positive experience with the OLS8 program.
-The proposal writing process was not overly extensive, and they offered funding support.
+The OSWG experience with OLS: We had a highly positive experience with the OLS8 program.
+The proposal writing process was manageable, and they offered funding support.
 We had biweekly calls with our mentor; she was lovely and supportive and tried to help as much as she could, understanding our challenges and knowing that some weeks we couldn’t progress as we would have liked.
-On top of that, we had biweekly calls (on the alternative weeks) and discussion sessions with other participants, who were also really enthusiastic.
-I appreciated the option to watch past calls on YouTube and found them informative for my project and personal and other project-related insights.
+On top of that, we had biweekly calls (on the alternative weeks) and discussion sessions with other participants, who were also enthusiastic.
+We appreciated the option to watch past calls on [YouTube] (https://www.youtube.com/@OpenLifeSci) and found them informative for our project and personal and other project-related insights.
 The Slack community provided a platform for seeking feedback; everyone was willing to help.
-Interacting with people from diverse backgrounds globally was interesting, offering different perspectives and work styles, along with insights into their challenges.
+Interacting with people from diverse backgrounds and nationalities was interesting, offering different perspectives, work styles, and insights into their challenges.
 Overall, the OLS team was supportive and ensured participant well-being.
-I would definitely recommend applying to the Open Seeds program.
+We would definitely recommend applying to the Open Seeds program.

 ReproducibiliTea